Mako Vunipola: Saracens

+Vannes

+On 2 July 2024, after 13 seasons at Saracens, Vunipola announced his departure from the club, along with his brother Billy Vunipola, as he signs for French side Vannes, who are newly-promoted to the Top 14 competition on a two-year deal from the 2024-25 season.

 International career

 England

 Vunipola represented the England U18 and U20 teams.
 He was a member of the squad that finished fourth at the 2010 IRB Junior World Championship.
 Vunipola scored a try against Scotland during the 2011 Six Nations Under 20s Championship and started the final round as England won away against Ireland to complete a grand slam.
 Later that year he scored a try against Ireland during their opening pool stage fixture at the 2011 IRB Junior World Championship and also started in the final of the tournament as England finished runners up to New Zealand.

 In September 2012 Vunipola was called up to the England Saxons squad to replace David Wilson who had been promoted to the senior squad and in October Vunipola was included in the senior England squad for the 2012 Autumn Internationals.
 On 10 November 2012 he made his Test debut off the bench as a replacement for Joe Marler against Fiji.
 The following month saw Vunipola receive a yellow card in a victory over New Zealand.

 Vunipola scored his first try for England during a 52-11 win over Italy in the final round of the 2014 Six Nations Championship which saw them finish runners up.
 Vunipola was selected by coach Stuart Lancaster for the 2015 Rugby World Cup and featured in all of their pool fixtures as the hosts failed to make the knockout phase.

 In January 2016 new head coach Eddie Jones included Vunipola in his squad for the 2016 Six Nations Championship and he started the concluding game of the tournament as England defeated France to achieve their first grand slam in over a decade.
 Vunipola was also a member of the side that retained their title during the 2017 Six Nations Championship, missing out on a consecutive grand slam with defeat in the final game away to Ireland which also brought an end to a record equalling eighteen successive Test victories.
 In June 2018 Vunipola played his 50th test during the opening match of their 2018 tour of South Africa.

 Vunipola was included in the squad for the 2019 Rugby World Cup.
 He started all three knockout games against Australia in the quarter-final, victory over New Zealand in the semi-final and defeat to South Africa in the final as England finished runners up.

 After the World Cup Vunipola was a member of the squad that won the 2020 Six Nations Championship and later that year he scored his second international try in an Autumn Nations Cup match against Wales at Parc y Scarlets.
 An achilles injury sustained in this game ruled out him out of the final of the competition.

+He retired from international rugby on 12 January 2024.